JuliaDynamics/RecurrenceAnalysis.jl/README.md

 * `lmindiag` overrides `lmin` in the calculation of parameters related to diagonal structures.
 * `lminvert` overrides `vmin` in the calculation of parameters related to vertical structures.

+If only the RR and the parameters based on diagonal structures are required (DET, L, Lmax, DIV and TND), `rqa` can be called with the keyword argument `onlydiagonal=true`, to reduce the time of calculations.

 ### Comparison with other RQA software packages

 After version 0.2.0 some RQA methods and the defaults of their options have been changed to make their results comparable with those provided by other software packages.
-Look at the [News](NEWS.md) of this package for details.
+See the corresponding section of the [Wiki](https://github.com/heliosdrm/RecurrenceAnalysis.jl/wiki/Comparison-of-software-packages-for-RQA) for details.

 ## Auxiliary functions